 Careers associated with this degree include a wide variety of options like forest rangers, marine patrols, game wardens, and jobs within the Bureau of Land Management.
 This education path is a great choice for someone who wants to actively defend this Earth’s resources and make a difference.

-A qualified game warden is someone who has dedicated their career to keeping natural resources safe from humans as well as protecting humans and animal during outdoor recreational activities.
+A qualified game warden is someone who has dedicated their career to keeping natural resources safe from humans as well as protecting humans and animals during outdoor recreational activities.

 These activities include things like fishing and hunting.

 Not only are game wardens protectors of nature, but they are also environmental law enforces.
 They are committed to hard work and have a special dedication to both humans and animals and their protection.
 Game wardens have to enforce specific laws, but they also need to lead by example.

 Game wardens should have or acquire sound knowledge of law and government, biology, sociology, public safety, geography, and customer service.
 A combination of these skills allows a game warden to perform their necessary daily tasks.